Iurii-Dziuban/algorithms/README.md

 - CustomerServiceCapacity (CustomerServiceCapacityTest) - find minimum additional number of employers needed to handle all the calls.
 - Polygons (PolygonsTest) - 4 sided polygons.
 Determine type of the polygon and count different types.
 - DeltaEncoding (DeltaEncodingTest) - encode list of number with list, each next value is different between current and previous number.
 If difference is more than some value (e.x. one byte) use escape value.
+- SortHotelsList (SortHotelsListTest) - standard map-reduce example.
+In Big data world can be done by Spark/Hadoop.
+In java best approach to continue with Stream API and probably use parallelStream for better performance.
+Be careful not to design solution with adding stream values into collection.
+Slows down the solution.
+Better to have the whole pipeline and aggregation function in the end